 The study of ethical decisions confronting individuals and organizations in engineering and science.
 Related questions about moral conduct, character, ideals, and relationships of people and organizations involved in technical development are discussed.
 Ethics codes for engineers, computer scientists, and natural scientists are covered.
-Includes topics in law such as negotiation, antitrust, misappropriation, espionage, electronic communication privacy, computer fraud and abuse, reverse engineering, ownership and enforcement of patents and trademarks, and export controls.
+Includes topics in law such as negotiation, project management, reverse engineering, and ownership and enforcement of patents, copyrights, and trademarks.